 There are some tradeoffs between power consumption and propagation delay for TTL devices.
 TTL propagation delay is 33 ns or less, depending on the sub-family.
-High speed TTL has propagation delay reaching 6 ns, although this sub-family consumes more power than other subtypes.
-A good tradeoff is a device that uses low-power Schottky TTL, as this has propagation delay of ~10 ns and power consumption ~2 W.
+High-speed TTL has propagation delay reaching 6 ns, although this sub-family consumes more power than other subtypes.
+A good tradeoff is a device that uses low-power Schottky TTL, as this has a propagation delay of ~10 ns and power consumption ~2 W.

 Kicking Into Overdrive With ECL

 Compared to CMOS (~100 ns propagation delay) and TTL (~10 ns propagation delay) devices, ECL is a much faster architecture and is widely used in computing architecture.
 ECL offers propagation delay reaching ~1 ns, making it useful with GHz clock rates.
 The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw.
 Although ECL and more advanced architectures provide faster data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.